dgwarez/mobile-coding-challenge/README.md

 API_KEY=YOUR_API_KEY_HERE

 A blank API_KEY property has already been added in app.propeties present in the repo.
-The actual API key used for testing hasn't been uploaded to GitHub as instructed.
+The actual API key used for testing hasn't been uploaded to GitHub.

 ## App functionality